Solar Power For Consumer IoT

-A common unit of measurement for light intensity is lux.
+A standard unit of measurement for light intensity is lux.
 Put simply, lux is how many light rays are passing through an area at a given time.
 Brighter light equals more light rays and a higher lux measurement.

 An interior room with no windows and standard lighting will generally measure between 200-400 lux.
-At this level, wireless sensors, beacons and other low measurement rate (>10 seconds) devices can be powered with a reasonably sized indoor solar panel (1-10 square inches).
+At this level, wireless sensors, beacons, and other low measurement rate (>10 seconds) devices can be powered with a reasonably sized indoor solar panel (1-10 square inches).
 How often these rooms are used and how long the lights are on in these rooms will significantly affect available power.

 Interior rooms with windows will have more power available and can measure between 500-1000 lux.
 At this level, indoor solar can power the devices stated before but also can support higher data rates (1 second or less).
 These higher data rates are essential for lighting, security, and other control systems where a short delay between detection and action is desired.

 Power available will jump up in outdoor environments, measuring around 10,000 lux in shaded areas and 100,000 lux in direct sunlight.
-Outdoor solar can support higher power consumption devices such as cameras, actuators, lights, electric locks and more.
+Outdoor solar can support higher power consumption devices such as cameras, actuators, lights, electric locks, and more.

 So you have devices or products that you want to power with solar, what’s next?